Fiji will be open to travel by the end of the year

-(CNN) — Fiji is ready to welcome tourists again by the end of 2021, but there seems to be some disagreement about exactly what the reopening date will be.
+(CNN) — Fiji is ready to welcome tourists again by the end of 2021.

-The island nation had originally intended to reopen the country's borders to tourists in December.
+The island nation had originally intended to reopen its borders to tourists in December, but that date could be moved up as the country's vaccination program continues.

 Brent Hill, the CEO of Tourism Fiji, the country's national tourism body, told CNN any reopening date is still a moving target.